amanojas/Website/static/Slides_4000/Example_Codes.md

 <tr><td style="text-align:left">lsales</td><td>209</td><td>8.29</td><td>1.01</td><td>5.17</td><td>11.49</td></tr>
 <tr><td colspan="6" style="border-bottom: 1px solid black"></td></tr></table>

+Always start with looking at the summary statistics of your data.
+It is helpful to get the feel of the data before we start our analysis.The data set **CEOSAL1** contains information on 209 CEOs for the year 1990; these data were obtained from Business Week (5/6/91).
+In this sample, the average annual salary is \$1,281,120, with the smallest and largest being \$223,000 and $14,822,000, respectively.
+The average return on equity for the years 1988, 1989, and 1990 is 17.18%, with the smallest and largest values being 0.5% and 56.3%, respectively.

 ```r
 ## plot the data
 p1 <- ggplot(data = ceo1, aes(x = roe, y = salary)) +